 1) Conduct a self-check to ensure that Honours GPA and course requirements are satisfied.
 Planned courses may be used to meet the requirements for the purpose of the application, but they must be completed, and GPA requirements satisfied before graduation or Honours status would be forfeited.
-The degree requirements for the current academic year are listed on our website under Degree Requirements as well as a flowchart to assist with course selection.
+The degree requirements for the current academic year are listed on our website under Degree Requirements.

 2) Find an appropriate thesis topic and supervisor (this can be done concurrently with #3 below).
 It is the responsibility of students to arrange for a supervisor for their thesis research.
 Honours theses in Earth Sciences may be supervised by a faculty member of the department or by an external scientist, subject to the approval of the Honours Coordinator.
 Students with an external supervisor who is not a faculty member at Dalhousie must also find a co-supervisor in the Earth Science department.
 Students should begin to search for a supervisor and topic during the year prior to starting the thesis, and are strongly recommended to have the topic and supervisor in place by May of that year.
 A list of potential topics and supervisors are posted by the department during the winter semester, but students are encouraged to begin an independent search prior to this posting.

 3) Fill out the Honours Application Form (obtained from the Office of the Registrar) and submit it to the Earth Sciences Undergraduate Advisor.
 All completed and planned courses must be listed in chronological order (the order in which they were taken) on the Honours Application.
 The Undergraduate Advisor and the Registrar will check the form to ensure requirements are met.